 How She Became a Chalk Artist

 Katie started her journey to career enlightenment by winning a high school chalk competition in 2005.
 Years later, inspired by chalk artists at a Metro Atlanta festival she organized, she started chalking.
-She established her chalk art business afterwards, giving her the flexibility to travel, choose projects, and set her own schedule.
+She established her chalk art business soon after, giving her the flexibility to travel, choose projects and set her own schedule.
 Katie finds it hard to commit to one medium, but has stuck with chalk the longest, as “you don't often do the same thing twice with it.”
-Working with chalk ensures she’ll never get bored and reinforces her genre: ephemeral—it doesn't last very long.
+Working with chalk ensures she’ll never get bored and reinforces her stylistic genre: ephemeral—it doesn't last very long.

-Career Philosophy: Grab the reins, or leave all to fate?
+Career Philosophy: Grab the Reins, or Leave It All to Fate?

 Like most artists, Katie is driven by instinct.
 She looks for “signs” from the universe.
-She stopped trying to “control everything.
+She has learned over the years to stop trying to “control everything.
 Things will happen the way they are supposed to, regardless of whether I interfere or not.”
 This is what drives her career.
 “If something feels right, I go for it.
 When I see it, I'll know it.”